Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Over/under insights

-- Baltimore has combined with its opponents to score more than 46 points only twice this year.
+- Baltimore and its opponents have scored at least 46 points -- this matchup's point total -- only two times this season.

 - Indianapolis' games have gone over 46 points in just one opportunity this season.

-- Monday's total is 1.1 points lower than the two team's combined 47.1 points per game average.
+- Monday's over/under is 1.1 points lower than the two team's combined 47.1 points per game average.

-- These two squads surrender a combined 47.3 points per game, 1.3 more than this contest's over/under.
+- The 47.3 points per game these two squads have allowed to opponents this season are 1.3 more than the 46 over/under in this contest.

-- The average total in Ravens games this season is 49.6, 3.6 points above Monday's over/under of 46.
+- The average total in Ravens games this season is 49.6, 3.6 points above Monday's total of 46.

-- The 46-point over/under for this game is 0.4 points below the 46.4 points per game average total in Colts games this season.
+- The 46-point total for this game is 0.4 points below the 46.4 points per game average total in Colts games this season.

 Ravens stats and trends